The premium brands conjured up by Japanese manufacturers in the 1980s to sell more cars in the US have proven remarkably

 Nevertheless, its latest model, the Q30, demonstrates a more cogent step forward in the strategy.

 The Q30 is a premium compact hatchback – crucial fodder in Europe if you wish to generate meaningful sales volume – and a direct product of the wide-ranging partnership that Renault-Nissan sealed with German giant Daimler several years ago.

 So rather than employing the CMF-CD platform that underpins both the Nissan Pulsar and the Renault Mégane, the Q30 is underpinned – quite overtly in places, as we’ll see – by the same architecture used by the Mercedes A-Class.
 Something that is transferred over to the QX30, which is a raised Q30 essentially, with Infiniti looking to tap into the lucrative premium compact SUV craze.

-Additionally, the new model is the first Infiniti to be built in Europe, specifically at Nissan’s Sunderland plant, which has been expanded for the purpose.
+Additionally, the new models are the first Infinitis to be built in Europe, specifically at Nissan’s Sunderland plant, which has been expanded for the purpose.

 For the purposes of this test, however, we’ll focus on the 120bhp 1.6-litre petrol motor, mated to a standard six-speed manual gearbox.
 The range is completed with a 2.0-litre petrol and a 2.2-litre diesel units.